 In this PCI compliance guide:

 As credit card usage expanded around the turn of the century, each major card brand (Visa, Mastercard, Discover, and American Express) developed their own systems for protecting against fraud.
 Soon, however, these card brands united to create an industry-wide standard for protection, called the PCI DSS.
 The first iteration was launched in 2004 and has undergone many revisions to stay current.
-The most recent version (3.2.1) was launched in May 2018.
+The most recent version (4.0) was launched on March 31, 2022.

 To establish and maintain PCI compliance, there are 12 basic requirements every business needs to meet.
 Below is an excerpt from the official Requirements and Security Assessment Procedures, which you can find on the PCI website.